Table Of Contents

 Now, here’s how AWS Fargate introduces serverless computing into container management in AWS:

-From the image, Fargate abstracts away many of the tasks you’d otherwise need to handle manually from the image.
+From the image, Fargate abstracts away many of the tasks you’d otherwise need to handle manually.

 You don’t need to choose the right server types, manually scale instances, or patch many issues.
 AWS handles that for you.
-Your primary focus is optimizing your code for optimal service delivery, which increases productivity, eases management, and optimizes operational costs.
+Your primary focus is optimizing your code for service delivery, which increases productivity, streamlines management, and reduces operational costs.
+In practice, this also means you control how long compute stays allocated, which directly affects baseline and steady-state costs.

 All this also makes Fargate primarily a Container-as-a-Service (CaaS) offering.
 It works as an operational mode in Amazon Elastic Container Service (ECS) for Docker-based containers.